-In May 2014, the FASB issued ASU No. 2014-09 (Topic 606), "Revenue from Contracts with Customers," which superseded the revenue recognition requirements in the Accounting Standards Codification ("Codification"), Revenue Recognition, and most industry-specific guidance throughout the industry topics of the Codification.
-The core principle of ASU No. 2014-09 is for companies to recognize revenue from the transfer of goods or services to customers in amounts that reflect the consideration to which the company expects to be entitled in exchange for those goods or services.
+In May 2014, the Financial Accounting Standards Board issued ASU 2014-09 (Topic 606), "Revenue from Contracts with Customers," which superseded the revenue recognition requirements in the Accounting Standards Codification (ASC) "Revenue Recognition" and most industry-specific guidance throughout the industry topics of the ASC.
+The core principle of ASU 2014-09 is for companies to recognize revenue from the transfer of goods or services to customers in amounts that reflect the consideration to which the company expects to be entitled in exchange for those goods or services.
 The standard provides a five-step approach to be applied to all contracts with customers and requires expanded disclosures about revenue recognition.
-ASU No. 2016-08 "Principal versus Agent Considerations" amended ASU No. 2014-09 to clarify if an entity is considered a principal, an agent, or both in the contract.
-ASU No. 2016-20 "Technical Corrections and Improvements in Topic 606 Revenue from Contracts with Customers" provided additional clarification to topics addressed in ASU No. 2014-09.
-The Company adopted all three ASC's (ASC 606) on a modified retrospective basis for its contracts with customers that had not been completed as of January 1, 2018.
-The Company's customer contracts include performance obligations which are satisfied as products are delivered at a point in time or over time.
-Under the new standard recognizing revenue for these performance obligations is consistent with the Company's current practice of recognizing revenue.
+ASU 2016-08, "Principal versus Agent Considerations," amended ASU 2014-09 to clarify if an entity is considered a principal, an agent, or both in the contract.
+ASU 2016-20, "Technical Corrections and Improvements in Topic 606: Revenue from Contracts with Customers," provided additional clarification to topics addressed in ASU 2014-09.
+The Company adopted all three ASCs (ASC 606) on a modified retrospective basis for its contracts with customers that had not been completed as of January 1, 2018.
+The Company's customer contracts include performance obligations that are satisfied as products are delivered at a point in time or over time.
+Under the new standard, recognizing revenue for these performance obligations is consistent with the Company's current practice of recognizing revenue.

-Adoption resulted in the establishment of a contract asset consisting of contract acquisition costs associated with sales commissions of \$497,000, net of deferred income tax.
-Adoption resulted in a net decrease in Cost of Revenue of \$102,000 for the year ended December 31, 2018, reflecting the net effect of the deferral of sales commissions incurred in 2018 offset by the amortization of deferred sales commissions incurred in prior years.
+The January 1, 2018 adoption resulted in the establishment of a contract asset consisting of contract acquisition costs associated with sales commissions of \$497,000, net of deferred income tax.
+Adoption resulted in a net decrease in cost of revenue of \$102,000 for the year ended December 31, 2018, reflecting the net effect of the deferral of sales commissions incurred in 2019 offset by the amortization of deferred sales commissions incurred in prior years.

 At contract inception, the Company assesses the goods and services to be provided to the customer and identifies the associated performance obligation.
-The Company considers all obligations whether they are explicitly stated in the contract or are implied by customary business practices.
+The Company considers all obligations, whether they are explicitly stated in the contract or are implied by customary business practices.